Fruit Juice Testing

 Fruit Juice Dehydration

-Problem related to the production of freshly squeezed natural fruit juice is dehydration.
-This is especially present in the production of fruit juice produced from citrus fruits.
-To combat challenges related to fruit spoilage during transport concentration is carried out.
-These concentrates are diluted with water at the location of local packers and reconstituted fruit juice is placed on the market represented as freshly squeezed fruit juice.
+What is presented as a freshly squeezed natural fruit juice is very often a fruit juice made from concentrate.
+Producers dehydrate fruit juice in order to combat challenges related to fruit spoilage during transportation.
+Once the dehydrated fruit juice (concentrate) arrives at the local packing facility it is diluted with water and reconstituted fruit juice is placed on the market and represented as a freshly squeezed fruit juice.

 Addition of Sugar to Fruit Juice

-Addition of sugar syrup or dry sugar to concentrate fruit juice in order to increase the percentage of dry matter.
-In actuality the problem is much more significant.
-Evaporation process is accelerated by addition of sugar when concentrating fruit juice, which is associated with lower energy consumption and a shortening the concentration process.
-Such concentrate is then difficult to detect as illegal practice, whether it has added sugars or if its origin is only from fruit.
+Producers add sugar syrup or dry sugar to concentrated fruit juice in order to increase the percentage of dry matter.
+This is an illegal pratcite and in actuality, the problem is much more significant.
+The evaporation process is accelerated by addition of sugar when concentrating fruit juice, which is associated with lower energy consumption and shortening the concentration process.
+Such concentrate is difficult to distinguish whether the product has added sugars or if its origin is from fruit only.

 Fruit Juice Testing Solution